zsoltherpai/feather/README.md

 Typically an application needs a single Feather instance.

 ######Instantiating dependencies######
-Dependencies having an @Inject constructor or a default constructor will be delivered by Feather without the need for any configuration.
+Dependencies having an @Inject constructor or a default constructor will be injected by Feather without the need for any configuration.
 Eg:
 ```java
 public class A {